-Remember what I said at the start – this is a simplfied guide to understanding aperture.
-I’ve omitted some things that I don’t deem as important this stage.
+This is a simplified guide to understanding aperture.
+I’ve omitted some things that I don’t deem as important at this stage.
 Trust me here :-)

 It’s best to get used to using that kind of jargon as it’s important when learning photography, but it’s ok to be secretly having an internal monologue with little ol’ Brain that goes something like this:

-“ok ok so waitaminute… that means if my lens has a bigger opening… more light is gonna shine through that sucker… so my photo’s gonna be brighter!
-And if my opening is big, some weird science is going on to make more stuff in my photo go all blurry!” – Brain
+If my lens has a bigger opening… more light is gonna shine through that sucker… so my photo’s gonna be brighter!
+And if my opening is big, some weird science is going on to make more stuff in my photo go all blurry!

-When you adjust your aperture, two things change – light and focus.
+When you adjust your aperture, two things change – light and the amount in focus.